-The people of the Church of St Michael at the North Gate (abbreviated to "St Michael's Church" elsewhere) offered us the use of their rooms for free.
 At this point, we advertised for volunteer teachers and assistants and had an overwhelming response.
-With so many people willing to teach, we formed a parallel organisation alongside the Living Wage Campaign.
-FELLOW, an acronym for Free English Language Lessons for Overseas Workers, was the name given to the organisation founded in November 2007.
+With so many people willing to teach, Oxford Hub formed a parallel project alongside the Living Wage Campaign.
+FELLOW was the name given to the project founded in November 2007.

 The first lessons took place in February 2008 and were a great success.
 As participants brought family and friends along to classes the emphasis quickly shifted from contracted University staff to allowing anyone who wished to attend lessons.
 FELLOW's aim is to provide people with the language skills to succeed in their jobs and the confidence to better integrate into society.